magonxesp/bus/README.md

 Preconfigured command, query and domain event bus.

+## About the example application (WIP)

+The example application is a books marketplace, where you can sell a book as user and other can buy it.

+* A user can list the available books
+* A user can sell a book
+* A user can view the book's sellers
+* A user can choose a seller and buy the book

 ## Performance test

 First you need to run the example application you want to benchmark.